Sheyda Jahanbani

 Biography

-In addition to her pursuits as a scholar, Dr. Jahanbani is also interested in national politics and contemporary policy issues.
-She has served as an intern to the U.S. Senate Committee on Health, Education & Welfare (1996-97), and the Office of Public Affairs, National Security Council, Office of the President (1998-99).
+In addition to her pursuits as a scholar, Professor Jahanbani is also interested in national politics and contemporary policy issues.
+She served as an intern to the U.S. Senate Committee on Health, Education & Welfare and the Office of Public Affairs, National Security Council, Office of the President.
 She also worked as an organizer for the United Auto Workers in their campaign to advocate for academic workers, particularly non-tenured faculty and graduate teaching assistants at public and private universities across the country.
+She is a proud member of the United Academics of KU.

 Teaching